 Introduction to Cryptography

 Cryptography is an indispensable tool for protecting information in computer systems.
-This course explains the inner workings of cryptographic primitives and how to correctly use them.
+This course explains the inner workings of cryptographic primitives and how to use them correctly.

 Previous final exams:

 All homework submission is to be done via Gradescope.
-Please use course code M5WVNM to sign up.
+Please use course code 4PEBZ3 to sign up.
 Note that Gradescope requires that the solution to every problem start on a new page.

 Homework #0: [html]